 Why India badly needed Rafale?

-New Delhi, Oct 08: India, which badly needs fighter aircrafts, received first of the 36 Rafale Fighters from France today.
-The IAF is struggling with depleting squadron strength problem.
-Considering the hostile geographical neighbourhood, India must be prepared to fight a two-front war.

-With barely 32 squadrons of fighter aircraft currently in inventory, the Indian Air Force (IAF) is staring at a massive problem.
-The IAF should ideally have a strength of 42 combat squadrons to be fully prepared for a two-front war.
-It never had 42, the maximum number it has ever reached is 39.5 in the early 1990s.
+New Delhi, Oct 08: The Indian Air Force (IAF) is facing a massive problem of depleting squadron strength.
+Its fleet has reduced to approximately 30-32 squadrons and the IAF wants at least 42 squadrons of fighters to be able to fight a two-front war.
+The maximum number of fighters IAF ever had was around 39 squadrons in the early 1990s.
+The squadron strength has been falling ever since.

-In the IAF, each fighter squadron is expected to hold 18 fully operational planes plus two trainers.
-Some of the squadrons - especially those of the older generation MiGs - are operating with much lesser number of aircrafts.
+Each fighter squadron is expected to hold 18 fully operational planes plus two trainers.
+Some of the squadrons - especially those of the older generation MiGs - are operating with a much lesser number of aircraft.

-The Russian fighters MiG-27 and the MiG-21 are one of the the oldest in the IAF inventory and many of these aircrafts are likely to be phased out in the next 5 years.
+The Russian fighters MiG-27 and the MiG-21 are one of the oldest in the IAF inventory and many of these aircraft are likely to be phased out in the next 5 years.
 Some 120-odd MiG-21s continue to be in service.
 These will be retired in phases till 2021-2022.
 The IAF will phase out nine squadrons of the MiG-21 and 2 MiG-27 over the next 5 years.

-India signed an inter-governmental agreement with France in September 2016 for procurement of 36 Rafale fighter jets at a cost of around Rs 58,000 crore.

-The Rafale deal process actually began a decade before that but due to various reasons and elaborate defence procurement procedure, the purchase keep getting delayed.
+The defence purchase process is long and complex because of which it takes many years for a deal to be finalised.
+Successive governments kept delaying procurement of fighters and hardly any planes were purchased in the last 20 odd years.

+The situation was such that IAF just could not afford further shrinking of fleet size.
+New fighters were needed and IAF just did not have time to go through the long defence purchase process.

 Then in 2016, Prime Minister Modi, by-passed all procedures and struck a government to government deal with France for 36 Rafales.
 Modi took this step because the IAF's strength was rapidly depleting and something had to be done.

+India signed an inter-governmental agreement with France in September 2016 for procurement of 36 Rafale fighter jets at a cost of around Rs 58,000 crore.
+The Rafale deal process actually began a decade before that but due to various reasons and elaborate defence procurement procedure, the purchase kept getting delayed.

 [Rajnath Singh receives first Rafale in France, takes sortie in the new fighter]